abhinavsharma/hypersearch/ARCHITECTURE.md

 ### Rendering `subtabs`
 The subtabs API also returns a key `subtabs` used to just return URLs to render in the sidebar.
 We don't want to use these any more

+### `drawer`
+This used to be another part of the UI that used to come in from the bottom like the sidebar comes in from the side.
+We want to remove this as well.